institut-de-genomique/MaGuS/README.md

 ### More informations
 --------------

-Several mapped paired-end libraries (BAM file) of different fragment size can be used simultanously with the -b option for each one of them.
+Several mapped paired-end libraries (BAM file) of different fragment size can be used simultanously with the -b option for each one of them
 example:  magus all -w tagsWgp.out -t mapping.bam -f Arabidopsis.fa -b mapping_library1.bam,3500,600,101 -b mapping_library2.bam,6000,1000,151 -b mapping_library3.bam,9000,1400,251 -e 120000000

 Download the documentation http://www.genoscope.cns.fr/externe/magus/magus-1.0.pdf.